 Multiple components can be customized and combined to create the right access control system for a specific building or group of buildings.
 Installations can include offline and online access control, multi-site access control or access control for multiple buildings, and more.

 Flexibility and scalability are some benefits of enterprise access control systems.
 There can also be varying levels and types of doors, gates, turnstiles, and other access portals in addition to different types of access for each that are operated and controlled within the same overall system.

 6 Electronic Access Control Options

-Access control readers can be considered offline and online.
+There are several types of access control readers and they can be considered offline and online.
 Offline access control readers tend to be paired with locks that are individually programmed at the access point.
 Online access control readers and components use a database and computers to create an electronic access control system.

-While offline systems have to be manually programmed from the reader at the access point, online systems allow multiple access points to be programmed from a central location, managed remotely, and provide real-time logging of cards, credentials, etc. Here are a few electronic access control options:
+While offline systems have to be manually programmed from the reader at the access point, online systems allow multiple access points to be programmed from a central location, managed remotely, and provide real-time logging of cards, credentials, etc. This is one of the factors to consider in an access control system.
+Here are a few electronic access control options:

 1. Electronic Door Locks